Winterwell Associates Ltd: Standard Terms and Conditions

 1. Client IP shall remain the property of the Client and all rights are reserved by them.
 Winterwell may utilise Client IP in fulfilling the contract but not outside of it without written permission from the Client.

-2. Winterwell may utilise Background IP in fulfilling the contract, provided this is used in good faith as the most appropriate way of fulfilling the contract.
-When a client contracts with Winterwell to provide consultancy services, this does not transfer any Background IP to any client under any circumstances.
+2. Winterwell may utilise Background IP and Third Party IP in fulfilling the contract, provided this is used in good faith as the most appropriate way of fulfilling the contract.
+When a client contracts with Winterwell to provide consultancy services, this does not transfer any Background IP or Third Party IP to the client.
+Notwithstanding any payments received from the Client, all Background IP shall remain the property of Winterwell and all rights are reserved, except for where Winterwell has explicitly stated otherwise in writing.

 8. Time Basis for Contracts

-3. Winterwell personnel may work on a flexitime basis.
+2. Winterwell personnel may work on a flexitime basis.

-6. Activity logs will be provided to clients upon reasonable request.
+4. Activity logs will be provided to clients upon reasonable request.

 9. Expenses

-6. Expenses incurred in foreign currency will be billed at the actual exchange rate obtained (gross rates, including commission, handling charges etc, will be used).
+5. Expenses incurred in foreign currency will be billed at the actual exchange rate obtained (gross rates, including commission, handling charges etc, will be used).
 Where this rate is not immediately available, such as for some credit card charges, then either the last rate obtained or an estimated rate will be used at Winterwell's discretion.

-9. Allowable expenses are charged to the Client at the gross invoice value.
+6. Allowable expenses are charged to the Client at the gross invoice value.
 Expenses will be charged inclusive of any sales taxes (or similar fiscal levies) where these are payable by Winterwell, whether or not we may be able to subsequently reclaim any part of these.
 If such taxes can be reclaimed, the Client shall be responsible for doing so (Winterwell will provide reasonable assistance, e.g. supplying supporting documents), and shall receive the money reclaimed.
 VAT (and any other relevant tax) will be added to the invoice amount in line with current government legislation at the rate ruling at the time of invoice.

-11. Winterwell employees are required to obtain receipts for expenses wherever practical.
+8. Winterwell employees are required to obtain receipts for expenses wherever practical.
 These are retained by Winterwell and are available for inspection by the Client upon his request.

 10. Fees